georgexcodreanu/Smart-Parking-System/README.md

 The purpose of the project is to simplify the parking management process in small or medium-sized areas by providing an accessible and efficient technological solution.

-The idea originated from the need to optimize the use of parking spaces and reduce the time drivers spend searching for a free spot.
+The idea came from wanting a better way to keep track of free parking spaces and make it easier for drivers to find one quickly.

 # Hardware design
- - Component List:
+Component List:
   - Arduino UNO board
   - IR sensors
   - SG90 Servo Motor
   - LCD Display
   - Breadboard
   - Connecting wires
   - Resistors and a 5V power supply

 # Software design
- - Development Environment: Arduino IDE.
+ - Development Environment: PlatformIO in Visual Studio Code.
  - Libraries and Third-Party Sources:
-    - Servo.h for controlling the servo motor.
+    - Servo: For controlling the servo motor (available as Servo in the PlatformIO library registry).
-    - LiquidCrystal_I2C.h for controlling the LCD.
+    - LiquidCrystal_I2C: For controlling the LCD (available as LiquidCrystal_I2C in the PlatformIO library registry).

 # Results
 -